rleaf/aramstats/README.md

-# lol-aram
+# aramstats

-aramstats.lol parses all of a summoner's ARAM games available in the Riot API to provide insightful statistics.
+[aramstats.lol](http://aramstats.lol/) parses all of a summoner's ARAM games available in the Riot API to provide insightful statistics.

 <hr>